chriscz/interval_tree/README.md

 # IntervalTree

 An implementation of a centered interval tree.
-Most of the code and tests were translated from the interval-tree ruby project https://github.com/greensync/interval-tree
+Most of the code and tests were translated from the interval-tree ruby project https://github.com/greensync/interval-tree.
+Tests were restructured by the data (context) which they work on.
+The `unique` feature was dropped because its trivial to run a `uniq` on the returned intervals, however it might be added back in the future.

 ## Installation